ReadAlongs/Studio-Web/README.md

     nx build web-component --watch

-You need to run `nx build web-component` if you want to try out the angular-demo because running nx build web-component will build the angular wrapper into the generated folder in the ngx-web-component wrapper library.
+You need to run `nx build web-component` if you want to try out the angular-demo because running `nx build web-component` will build the angular wrapper into the `generated` folder in the `ngx-web-component` wrapper library.
 The watch flag will auto-build the stencil component and angular wrapper if you change web-component source.

 If you want to try out the angular app demo to see an example of how to integrate readalongs into your Angular project, run `nx serve angular-demo`.
 Otherwise run `nx serve Studio-Web` to see the

+If you want to test the web component on its own, you will need to start the test data server with:

+    nx serve-test-data web-component

+Then you can start the web component's example code with:

+    nx serve web-component

+Note that this will probably fail, because of CORS, since localhost:5000 and localhost:3337 are different "origins".
+Currently you'll have to download and activate an extension for your browser (such as the "Allow CORS" extension for Chrome) to get around this problem.

 License
 -------